-The most efficient water heater technology is the heat pump water heater.
+The most efficient water heater technology on the market is the heat pump water heater.
 The efficiency can also be drastically increased by adding solar collectors to the system.
 All types of storage water heaters can be connected to solar collectors.